Police Search Powers: Mobile Phones

 If NSW Police stop and search you, follow their directions.
 Otherwise you may face charges of assault police, resist arrest or hindering police.

-If you are told you are being searched, the best thing to say is “I do not consent, but I will comply”.
+Consequently, if they tell you that you are being searched, the best thing to say is “I do not consent, but I will comply”.

-In the event of an unlawful search, O’Brien Criminal & Civil Solicitors can represent you in any criminal charges, to have the charges dropped.
+However, in the event of an unlawful search, O’Brien Criminal & Civil Solicitors can represent you in any criminal charges, to have the police drop the charges.
 We can then potentially represent you in civil proceedings to obtain compensation for the unlawful stop and search.